I had to take our three dogs to the vet today.

 Then he looked around and saw Charlie limping, Gracie’s goop sticking out her ears, and LuLu hobbling from having her bladder poked and asked “What happened?”

-You know sometimes I wish I worked outside the home and he had to do this crap.
+You know sometimes I wish I worked outside the home and he had to do this stuff.
 Oh well, here is a project that he did help me on.
 Well, he helped carry it and take photos anyway.

 I got this big dresser off of craigslist.